pawelgrzybek/pawelgrzybek.com/content/posts/2020-08-18-fetch-most-recent-posts-to-your-github-profile-page-using-github-workflow-and-node-js.md

         run: git diff --quiet && git diff --staged --quiet || git commit -am '[BOT] Update readme' && git push
 ```

-## Fetch RSS feed using and save READMe.md file using Node.js
+## Fetch RSS feed using Node.js and override READMe.md

-Assuming that you already pre-created `README.md` file in your repository, we need to decide how to put dynamic content into it.
-I achieved it by placing custom comments inside the file, and the dynamically generated content will be placed between them.
+Assuming that you already created `README.md` file in your repository, we need to decide how to put dynamic content into it.
+I achieved it by placing custom comments inside the file and the dynamically generated content will be placed between them.
 Have a look at the example.

 ```md
 # Hi y'all 👋